Feline Hyperesthesia or

 There is no one test that can be used to diagnose Feline Hyperesthesia.
 Because of this when a vet is presented with a cat with these symptoms he will have to go through a serious of tests to eliminate other possibilities from the list before a diagnosis of Hyperesthesia can be diagnosed.

-Usually the vet will spend some time looking at the cat for any obvious causes of the twitching etc. he will then spend some time talking with you about any possible changes which may have happened in the cats environment recently such as, food changes, new pets, house moving anything which would have changed the cats routine and which may have caused the cat some anxiety.
+They will then spend some time talking with you about any possible changes which may have happened in the cat's environment recently such as changes to their food (which may be the cause of a food allergy) or new pets, moving house or anything which would have changed the cats routine and that may have caused your cat some anxiety.

 The Treatment